springernature/vpat/nature.md

 <li>602.3 (Support Docs)</li>
 </ul></td>
 <td>Does Not Support</td>
-<td>All components on the pages of this product supplied by us as part of dynamic templates use the same language defined in the HTML <code>lang</code> attribute, therefore Language of Parts is not applicable for the majority of this product.
+<td>Language of Parts is not applicable for the majority of this content.
+All first-party components on the pages of this product that are part of dynamic templates are written in English.
 <br><br>
-Editorial content or published papers may include text in languages other than that defined in the HTML <code>lang</code> attribute.
-We currently have no method of confirming the inclusion - or not - of appropriate lang attributes for pieces of text in content that may use a different language to the main document.
+Editorial content or published papers may be written in or include text in languages other than English.
+This content is not marked up with a separate <code>lang</code> attribute.
 <br><br>
-Third party scripts may inject components that use a different language to the main document - for example a targeted advertisement or file presented in a file viewer (e.g. Figshare) may use the native language of the user.
+Third party scripts may inject components with non-English text - for example a targeted advertisement or file presented in a file viewer (e.g. Figshare) may use a different language to the main document.
 These may not be marked up with a separate <code>lang</code> attribute.
+<br><br>
+We currently have no method of confirming the inclusion - or not - of appropriate lang attributes for pieces of text in content that may use a different language to the main document.
+We are actively working to provide appropriate <code>lang</code> attributes for articles and papers wholly written in languages other than English.
 </td>
 </tr>
 <tr valign="top">